Contents of article "Family days out"

 Riverside picnic area, bar and shop on site.

-Constructed on the site of a former ’pépinière’ (garden centre), this adventure park sounds like a whole lot of fun!
+Constructed on the site of a former ’pépinière’ (garden centre), this adventure park is a whole lot of fun!
 It offers a range of sporting and nature activities for all ages; tree and rock face climbing, picnic and play area, guided walks and climbs with registered ’moniteurs’.
-New last year was the ’Space jump’, a 400m long tyrolienne 4om from the ground.
+Why not try the ’Space jump’, a 400m long tyrolienne 40m from the ground.
+Slide down to the bottom of the valley of speeds of up to 60KMH.

-My fourteen year old son visited with the school this year (2007) and had a fantastic time - particularly good for young teens - a bit of a challenge involved but safe and well supervised.
+Great for teens – a bit of a challenge involved but safe and well supervised.

 Les Aigles de Valmy